 When you first look at stock charts, they can seem a little overwhelming.
 After all, there is so much to look at.
 After reading this in depth article, you will know how to read stock charts and how to use that knowledge to determine trends and understand market sentiment.

 I am going to show you how to read line charts, bar charts, candlestick charts and identify support and resistance as well as trend lines.
 I will be using the free website Trading View to snap these charts and use them.
 I like their interface and I love how much you can customize them.
-Most brokerages offer free charting right in their brokerage account but I prefer this third party software myself.

 How to Read a Line Chart